t-bence/QuoteTicker/README.md

 * I could store the strings in the SPIFFS: descriptions [here](https://techtutorialsx.com/2018/08/05/esp32-arduino-spiffs-reading-a-file/) and [here](https://techtutorialsx.com/2019/05/28/esp8266-spiffs-writing-a-file/).

 * Rotation introduces flicker.
 When using Adafruit's original `setRotation`, exposed by `Max72xxPanel::setRotation`, there is no flicker but the display won't work properly (one is upside down, the other is not, and there is no was to specify rotation on a per-display basis).
 So I have to look and combine the approaches from the two libraries.

+* Removing delay and adding a timer cold help maybe?

+* The problem is not related to the WiFi part, it flickers even without that.